DinavPandia/Influencer_Marketing_System/README.md

-# Influencer_Marketing_System
+# Influencer-Marketing-System
-An Influencer Marketing System that is developed in PHP and uses MySQL as Database
+An Influencer Marketing System that is developed in PHP and Uses MySQL as Database